Mereo Insurance Limited Launches into Attractive Reinsurance Market

 "Andover is proud to partner with the talented Mereo team who have a strong track record of success," commented Charles J. DiGrande, President and CEO of The Andover Companies.
 "This investment is an excellent addition to the Andover portfolio because of the diversified nature of Mereo's writings and the cultural alignment of our firms."

-Mereo was assisted in the overall detailed process by a selection of advisors including; Guy Carpenter Capital Advisory, Willkie Farr Gallagher LLP, Lockton Re Capital Markets, LLC, BMS Group Ratings Advisory, Kinmont Advisory, Price Forbes Re, and Appleby Bermuda.
+Mereo was assisted in the overall detailed process by a selection of advisors including; Guy Carpenter Capital Advisory, Willkie Farr Gallagher LLP, Lockton Re Capital Markets, LLC, BMS Group Ratings Advisory, Kinmont Advisory, Price Forbes Re, Appleby Bermuda, and BMO Capital Markets Corp.
 Ares was advised by Skadden, Arps, Slate, Meagher Flom.

 About Mereo